ryamtari/technical-writing-portfolio/ai-bias-guide.md

 ### The Apple Analogy

 Imagine teaching a child to identify "good apples" by only showing them red apples.
-When they see a green apple later, they reject it—not because it's bad, but because it doesn't match what they learned.
+When they see a green apple later, they reject it.
+It's not because the green apple is bad, but because it doesn't match what they learned.

 **This is exactly how AI bias works.**